zenki14/BusPatrol/README.md

 # BusPatrol

-Pull project down and run an $NPM Install
+Pull project down and run an $npm install

 Run the project with $npx codeceptjs run --steps